WrocTypeScript/past-events/README.md

-# past-events
+# Past Events

-Here you can find all our past events resources
+Here you can find all our past events and resources.